Priteshrathwa/focusMode-extension/README.md

 5. The circular timer and site blocker will be activated
 6. You can stop the session anytime

+note>>- in strict mode you cannot stop focus mode directly,it will automatically be disabled after timer goes to 00:00 if you want to turn off focus mode with strict mode on, you will have to close the browser or disable the extension.

 ## 📜 License

 MIT License — feel free to use and modify this extension.